swdavey/mysqlrouter/README.md

 Notes:
 * Oracle Linux is a variant of Red Hat Enterprise Linux and as such it is expected that implementing a HA MySQL Router tier on either Red Hat, Centos or Fedora operating systems will work if configured in the same manner.
 * The Ubuntu OS also has a Pacemaker implementation and so it is assumed that this will also work.
 * Pacemaker and Corosync collectively work together to provide a highly available clustering solution which is managed through its **pcs** interface (Pacemaker/Corosync Configuration System).
-Given there are too many three lettered acronyms in the world and typing/reading Pacemaker and Corosync is hardwork, the cluster in this document will be referred to as Pacemaker.
+Given there are too many three lettered acronyms in the world and typing/reading Pacemaker and Corosync is hardwork, this document will refer the cluster as *Pacemaker*.
 * Oracle Cloud: a small amount of additional integration work was required in order for the solution to work with Oracle Cloud's virtual network.
 This is detailed at the end of this document.
 It is anticipated that **no additional work** would be required with physical servers.
 Depending on how virtual networking is implemented in other cloud there may be some similar work required.

 ## Implementation of the MySQL Router Tier Solution